-The ESS stipulates that the transatlantic relationship is irreplaceable: 'Acting together, the EU and the United States can be a formidable force for the good in the world Our aim should be an effective and balanced partnership with the USA.'
+The ESS stipulates that the transatlantic relationship with the United States is irreplaceable: "Acting together, the EU and the United States can be a formidable force for the good in the world Our aim should be an effective and balanced partnership with the USA."
 The cooperation with the US is certainly an essential reason for the EU to build up its defense capabilities and to increase its coherence.

-At the same time, we should not forget that quite some differences have developed between the European and American mentalities: We have developed a different attitude towards war among ourselves and toward the outside world.
-The use of military force in order to implement policy goals among European countries has become unthinkable.
-At the same time the use of force towards the outside world has also changed.
-Within Europe the military is not anymore deployed to support the national diplomacy.
-No matter how great the discrepancies with Greece or in Brussels are, no European country would rely on its army to back its cause.
-A US scholar recently stated that "a Foreign Policy without the backing of the Military is like a baseball game without the baseball bat".
-This way of thinking does not anymore exist in Europe.
+At the same time, we should not forget that quite significant differences have developed between the European and American states of mind: We have developed different attitudes towards war as a policy instrument, and toward the outside world in general.
+The use of military force in order to implement policy goals among the European countries has become unthinkable.
+At the same time, the visions of using military force towards the outside world have also changed.
+Within Europe, as a rule, the military is not anymore deployed in support of national diplomacy.
+No matter how great the discrepancies are over the Greece debt in Brussels, no European country would rely on its army to back its cause.

-At the same time the Europeans have developed different attitudes concerning essential challenges of our time: How to cope with the environment (Kyoto); the importance of the international Criminal Court; the role of the UN in a multipolar world or sovereignty in general.
-All in all we can say that the European project has achieved fantastic goals in only two generations: peace and security; a European diplomacy which does not rely on war and a foreign policy that concentrates on the wellbeing of the people.
-At the same time, some basic questions remain unsolved, the most important one among them: should Europe become a federal state or remain a confederation of national states?
+At the same time, echoing an 18th century sentiment ascribed to Friedrich the Great, an American scholar recently stated that "a Foreign Policy without the backing of the military is like a baseball game without the baseball bat."
+This way of thinking does not exist in Europe anymore.
+Further, the Europeans have developed different attitudes concerning essential challenges of our time: How to cope with the environment (agreements such as the Kyoto Protocol), the importance and the role of the International Criminal Court, the role of the UN in a multipolar world, and state sovereignty in general.

+All in all, we could say that the European project has achieved fantastic goals in only two generations: peace and security, and the new European diplomacy that does not rely on war, and a foreign policy that concentrates on the well-being of the people.
+However, some fundamental questions remain unsolved, the most important among them: should Europe become a federal state or remain a confederation of national states?